 Ray Cisco is the Vice President of Chicago-based James McHugh Construction Co.
 He has recently been faced with the challenge of making McHugh more cost-effective and cost-efficient during the COVID-19 pandemic.
 One strategy that Ray has found success with is looking to technology and software built for the construction industry to ensure McHugh is able to continue work remotely and comes out stronger on the other side as construction ramps up again.

 James McHugh Construction Co was founded in 1897, initially specializing in masonry work, but it wasn’t long before McHugh had established itself as a general contractor in the mid-1920’s.
 McHugh is responsible for building some of Chicago’s most recognizable landmarks, including Marina City and Water Tower Place – both of which being the world’s tallest concrete structures at the time of their respective builds.
 They became trailblazers in the industry by pioneering the use of fiberglass concrete forums as well as the climbing crane.
 Today, in addition to Chicago, McHugh has added an office in Nashville and has built projects across the USA including Louisiana, Texas, California, and Minnesota.

-Bridgit’s CRO, Sean Erjavec, sat down with Ray for an exclusive Q&A. Below you’ll find our behind-the-scenes look at the interview.
-Interested in watching the full recording?
-Watch it here.
+Bridgit’s CRO, Sean Erjavec, sat down with Ray for an exclusive Q&A. Below, you’ll find our behind-the-scenes look at the interview.

 The challenges of effective resource management and workforce planning

 Sean: Can you give me some color as to how you used to manage resource planning and some of the challenges that you faced?
 Obviously, you took a look at Bridgit, and that evolved internally for McHugh.
 Can you give us a sense in terms of how you used to manage it and maybe some of the challenges you might’ve had with that process?